nrfconnect/sdk-nrf/doc/nrf/libraries/others/app_event_manager.rst

 .. em_tracing_hooks_start

 The Application Event Manager uses flexible mechanism to implement hooks when an event is submitted, before it is processed, and after its processing.
-Oryginally designed to implement event tracing, the tracing hooks can be used for other purposes as well.
+The tracing hooks are originally designed to implement event tracing, but you can use them for other purposes as well.
 The registered hook function should be declared in the ``void hook(const struct app_event_header *aeh)`` format.

 The following macros are implemented to register event tracing hooks: